PLANTING & CARE INSTRUCTIONS

 IMPORTANT PLEASE READ IMMEDIATELY TO ENSURE THE LIVE GUARANTEE

-The soil that you use can be from your flower or vegetable garden.
+PLANTING CONTAINERS & AQUATIC PLANTING MEDIA: The soil you use can be from your garden.
 Heavy soil with some clay is good to use.
 Stay away from potting soils, as they are too light and will float out of the container.
 If you do not have soil available, Calcined Clay is a great alternative to soil for planting your pond plants.
 A 30% mixture of Calcined Clay, 40% Topsoil & 30% Sand works best for pond plants.
-We carry planting containers and fish safe fertilizer for you to plant your water plants or you can use any container that you already have, if it is the recommended size for the plant.
-If the pots have holes in them, line the bottom of the container with burlap, newspaper or other heavy fibered material.
+We carry containers and fish-safe fertilizer for you to plant your water plants or you can use any container that you already have, if it is the recommended size for the plant.
+If the pots have holes in them, line the bottom of the container with burlap, newspaper, or other heavy fibered material.
 Bog plants that grow less than 12” tall are fine in 8” wide containers.
-Bog plants that grow tall, should be planted in wide, deep containers so they do not blow over.
-Water Lilies and lotus perform best if they have more room, so a shallow 12” or wider container is recommended.
+Bog plants that grow tall should be planted in wide, deep containers so they do not blow over.
+Water Lilies perform best if they have more room, so a shallow 12” or wider container is recommended.
 To prepare the soil, mix the soil with water from the pond to make a nice thick mud.
 Fill the pot that you have chosen to about 2" from the top with your mud mix.
 Newly potted plants can be placed at shallow depths until they become established, so they do not float up before they are well rooted.
 DO NOT COVER THE SOIL WITH ROCKS, THIS WILL PREVENT A YOUNG PLANT FROM GROWING WELL

-FLOATING POND PLANTS: Floating plants are simple.
-Water Hyacinths, Water Lettuce, Azolla and other floating plants, must be floated in a shaded area for two days to allow them to re-hydrate before putting them in direct sun.
-Bunched Plants keep stems submerged, they will develop roots and can be planted or anchored.
+Bunched Plants keep stems submerged, They will develop roots and can be planted or anchored.
 For vigorous fast growth and more flowers on snowflakes, sensitive plant, water poppy and similar plants, they can be planted.
-Just a quart size container of soil in 3" to 8" of water, with floating plants getting extra nutrients makes them go crazy with growth and flowers.
+Just a quart size container of soil in 3" to 8" of water, with Water Poppy and Snowflake plants getting extra nutrients they will have more flowers.

-PLANTING HARDY WATER LILIES: Hardy water lilies have a starchy/almost wood like rhizome that grows out in one direction.
+PLANTING HARDY WATER LILIES: KEEP STEMS AND UNDERSIDES OF THE LILYPADS IN WATER AND OUT OF THE HOT SUN.
+When planting work in the shade so as not to dry out the leaves.
+Hardy water lilies have a starchy/almost wood like rhizome that grows out in one direction.
 There will be new growth at the end of the rhizome, this is referred to as the crown.
-Place the tuber at a 45 degree angle with the non-growing end against the side of the container.
+Place the tuber at a 45-degree angle with the non-growing end against the side of the container.
 Add 4 fertilizer tablets.
-Lilies are heavy feeders and should be fertilized every 2 weeks from the first month of your growing season until September 1st.
-Press the soil around the roots being careful not to cover the crown of the plant.
+Lilies are heavy feeders and should be fertilized every 2-3 weeks from the first month of your growing season until September 1st.
+Press the soil around the roots, being careful not to cover the crown of the plant.
 It is better to plant lilies shallow 6 to 20 inches from the root to the surface, than to plant them too deep.
 DO NOT COVER THE PLANT WITH STONES OR GRAVEL.
 Large varieties can go as deep as 36” once established.
 When placing lilies in the pond, keep them away from waterfalls and fountains as they prefer still water.
 In a natural earth pond, place them in the side of the slope, 1-2 feet deep and keep the crown exposed to the sun.
-Lilies do not grow with koi in nature, establish these young tender plants in a separate area before adding to ponds with large koi.
+Lilies do not grow with koi in nature, establish young plants in a separate area before adding to ponds with large koi.

 IMPORTANT: REPORT ANY PLANTS THAT ARRIVE IN LESS THAN GOOD CONDITION UPON ARRIVAL WITHIN 24 HOURS WITH PHOTOS.
 Email Us the Photos, your name, order number and your concerns to: pondplantsonline@yahoo.com